One Year Earlier

 Commitment to the Be Kind Love Hard motto:

-Sophia donates the first $500 in royalties from each book to charity!
+Sophia donates a portion of her royalties from each book to charity!

 CLICK HERE TO LEARN MORE